 - What do they want to learn more about?

-Not only are you involving your students in the planning process, but you’ll be reviewing the lesson and seeing what they learned and took away from it.
+Not only are you involving your students in the teacher planning process, but you’ll be reviewing the lesson and seeing what they learned and took away from it.

 Get yourself a weekly planner for the year to help manage your time and write down ideas.
 Once the school year is done, keep the planner as a guide for next year.
 Look back on past lessons and prioritize tasks for later ones.